ile-24556/reduce-wildcard-patterns/README.md

 ## Example 3

-Brackets are treated as literal characters in this extension.
+In this extension, brackets are treated as literal characters.

 ```
 www[12].example.com